UPPMAX/R-python-julia-matlab-HPC/reflections/20241024_richel/README.md

 ## Session 14:30-15:15: interactive and RStudio

-It was delated 15 minutes, which was no problem.
+It was delayed 15 minutes, which was no problem.
 Prior took 15 minutes, in which I recapped earlier sessions too.
 I gave the learners 15 minutes for the exercise.
 All 4 learners were able to complete the procedure.